dsrvlabs/vatz/docs/api.md

 # VATZ API Specs

 RPC service is available for managing VATZ.
-For now, this RPC serive is only available on local.
+For now, this RPC service is only available on local.

 ## Get Plugin's status